Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Problem Formulation

+Since we are interested in designing a single ESN with reservoir weights that provides a low approximation error \emph{on average}, we model $\alpha$ as a random variable with a known prior PDF $p_{\Alpha}(\cdot)$.
+For example, system identification tasks in acoustic and electromechanical servo systems employ frequency-domain methods~\cite{LIU2008998, ZHANG2005367} in practice to empirically deduce the distribution of the system poles or the modes of a given LTI system.
+Then, the ultimate ESN design goal is to analytically choose the fixed optimum reservoir weights $\{ \beta_1^*, \ldots, \beta_M^* \}$ according to

-so that the expected training loss is minimized, where the expectation is taken over multiple realizations of the target function parameter $\alpha$, for which a prior probability distribution $p_{\Alpha}(\alpha)$ is known.
-Stated explicitly, we model the pole of the first-order IIR system as a random variable $\Alpha$ with a particular realization or observed value denoted as $\alpha$.
+so that the expected projection error is minimized, where the expectation is taken over the target function parameter $\alpha$.

 Determining the optimum $\{ \beta_m^* \}_{m=1}^{M}$ individually can be intractably challenging.
-Hence, we take an alternate approach.
-Instead of finding the optimum reservoir weights individually, we attempt to find the optimal probability distribution $p_{\Beta}^{*}(\beta)$, from which the poles $\{ \beta_1, \ldots, \beta_M \}$ are drawn in an i.i.d. fashion.
-Therefore, the reservoir optimization problem can be reformulated as determining the optimal ESN pole distribution $p_{\Beta}^{*}(\beta)$ where
+Therefore, we take an alternative approach of treating each $\beta_m$ as a random variable such that an individual pole $\beta_m$ is sampled i.i.d. from the PDF $p_{\Beta}(\cdot)$.
+Instead of finding the optimum reservoir weights individually, we attempt to find the optimum probability distribution in terms of its PDF $p_{\Beta}^{*}(\cdot)$, from which the poles $\{ \beta_1, \ldots, \beta_M \}$ can be ``configured'' by sampling from $p_{\Beta}^{*}(\cdot)$ in an i.i.d. manner.
+Therefore, the reservoir optimization problem can be reformulated as determining the optimum PDF $p_{\Beta}^{*}(\cdot)$ of the ESN pole distribution which satisfies

 In the next section, we describe a method of solving this optimization problem by using a local approximation.